 CTF Cross-Track Factor (output %22)

-The cross-track factor CTF should be checked all inside the channel.
+The cross-track factor CTF should be checked all inside the channel against the Table 1.
 Calculation is based on chapter 6.7.

 The CTF is the final value to benchmark the leading line function.